thanasibakis/material-you-utilities/README.md

 ##### Notes

 - Home Assistant has a more modern dialog used for confirmations and similar messages.
 This dialog mostly follows the Material Design 3 specification, but does not turn into a full-screen dialog on smaller displays.

+## Developing, Modifying, and Building The Theme

+This repository requires npm and Node.js to develop.
+The JavaScript module is a minified file compiled using webpack.
+The source files are all written using TypeScript.

+There are four main files:

+- `src/classes/material-you-panel.ts` - the configuration panel.
+- `src/utils/colors.ts` - the color theming set and unset functions.
+- `src/utils/styles.ts` - the component style upgrade application functions.
+- `src/material-you-utilities.ts` - the entrypoint file which calls these functions, sets up triggers, and defines the configuration panel custom element.

+TypeScript types and interface and constants can be found in `src/models`, along with constants used throughout the module.
+Other helper functions can be found in `src/utils`.

+The styles used by the component style upgrade functions can be found in the `src/css` folder, where they are named after the custom elements they are applied to.
+They must also be added to the `src/css/index.ts` file elements object to be picked up by the component style upgrade functions.

+To build this module, either make a commit (to your own fork) or run the command `npm run build`.
+The compiled JavaScript module is located at `dist/material-you-utilities.min.js`.
+Webpack can take a little bit of time to run, especially the first time you run it after opening the terminal.
+You can upload this file to your Home Assistant instance to overwrite the copy downloaded from HACS to test your changes.
+This file is located in your configuration folder at `www/community/ha-material-color-utilities`.
+Make sure to delete the `min.js.gz` file to ensure that this compressed copy doesn't get served instead of the original JavaScript.